aboutcode-org/scancode-toolkit/docs/source/how-to-guides/add_new_license_detection_rule.rst

 - if no license should be detected for your .RULE text, do not add a license expression, just add a ``notes`` field.

-- Each rules needs have one flag to describe the type of license rule, the options are:
+- Each rule needs to have one flag to describe the type of license rule.
+The options are:

   - `is_license_notice`
   - `is_license_text`